GatoGraphQL/ExtensionStarter/README.md

 #### Re-build the Lando webserver

-When a plugin or package folder has been renamed, after updating the `overrides` section in the Lando config to the new path, you need to rebuild the Lando webserver.
+When a plugin or package folder has been renamed, you need to update the path in the `overrides` section of the [`.lando.upstream.yml`](webservers/gatographql-extensions/.lando.upstream.yml) Lando config file, and then rebuild the Lando webserver to reflect these changes:

-Run:

 ```bash
 composer rebuild-server